smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 func touchManager(_ manager: SDLTouchManager, pinchDidEndIn view: UIView?, atCenter point: CGPoint) func touchManager(_ manager: SDLTouchManager, pinchCanceledAtCenter point: CGPoint)
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO - Add any more documentation to the description if needed and a code example`
+!@

 !!! note
 Points that are provided via these callbacks are in the head unit's coordinate space.
 This is likely to correspond to your own streaming coordinate space.
 You can retrieve the head unit dimensions from `SDLStreamingMediaManager.screenSize`.